 CFLs are designed to operate within a specific temperature range.
 Temperatures below the range cause reduced luminous output.
 Most CFLs are designed for indoor use, but there are models available for outdoor operation.
 A CFL's temperature range is usually listed on its package.

 CFLs may have two, four, or six tubes or circular or spiral-shaped tubes.
 The size or total surface area of the tube(s) determines how much light is produced.

 In some CFLs, the tubes and ballast are permanently connected.
 These are commonly called integral CFLs.
 Other CFLs have separate lamp tubes and ballasts.
-This allows the tubes to be changed without changing the ballast and is generally used in commercial environments where the lamp will be illuminated for long periods.
-There are also examples of both types whose tubes are enclosed in a glass globe.
+This allows the tubes to be changed without changing the ballast, and are generally used in commercial environments where the lamp will be illuminated for long periods.
+There are also examples of both types where the tubes are enclosed in a glass globe.
 These look somewhat similar to conventional incandescent light bulbs, except they are often larger in diameter and length.

-Fluorescent tube lamps are usually identified as T12, T8, or T5 (with the suffix digit designating the diameter of the lamp tube (in inches) divided by 0.125 or one-eighth of an inch).
+LFLs are usually identified as T12, T8, or T5 (with the suffix digit designating the diameter of the lamp tube in inches divided by 0.125 or one-eighth of an inch).
 They must be used in a dedicated fixture or luminaire that is supplied with a suitable ballast.
-Examples of these lamps may be straight, bent (U-tube) or circular (e.g., CirclineTM) in shape.
-By far, the most common LFL is the 40-watt, 4-foot (1.2-meter) lamp followed by the popular 75-watt, 8-foot (2.4-meter) lamps found in most commercial and industrial buildings.
+These lamps may be straight, bent (U-tube), or circular (e.g., CirclineTM) in shape.
+The most common LFL is the 40-watt, 4-foot (1.2-meter) lamp, followed by the popular 75-watt, 8-foot (2.4-meter) lamps found in most commercial and industrial buildings.

 Visit Energy Saver for more information on using fluorescent lighting in your home.